-Although there is already experimental data for p-p that points to the lack of collective behavior, we can qualitatively infer from this study that in the case of fluid behavior for p-p, the value of the effective temperature would be higher than in the case of p-Pb.
-This would imply a decrease in the ratio $s/T^3$, bringing it below the lattice QCD, corroborating the experimental results.
-However, there is still a need for a rigorous comparison with the standard model of relativistic collisions before ruling it out completely.
-This will be deferred for a future study.
+Although there is already experimental data for p-p indicating the absence of collective behavior, we can qualitatively infer from this study that in the case of fluid behavior for p-p, the value of the effective temperature would be higher than in the case of p-Pb.
+This would imply a decrease in the ratio $s/T^3$ and bring it under lattice QCD, confirming the experimental results.
+However, a rigorous comparison with the standard model of relativistic collisions is still needed before we can rule it out completely.
+This is deferred for future study.